 This might include:

-- a lump sum that you expect to receive - for example, repayment of pension contributions on leaving employment
+- a lump sum that you expect to receive - for example, repayment of pension contributions on leaving employment or a redundancy payment

 - the sale of a non-business asset

 Your lender will probably ask you for some evidence that the money actually exists or is due to you - and that you don't already owe it all to someone else.